WillowSaysWhat/TitanUp/docs/pieChart.md

 ```

 The two example above are very simple structs that can be used to input data into the pie chart
-Below the view struct are two. one is an object blueprint and the other is a struct with a list of mockdata to help visualise the pie chart.
+Below the view struct are two.
+One is an object blueprint and the other is a struct with a list of mockdata to help visualise the pie chart.

 ```swift
 import SwiftUI